dingaining/551project/README.md

 (2) run command.py, which is the only backend of this project

-(3-1) use normal curl command to CREATE, UPDATE, READ and DELETE (Restful API) for example:
+(3-1) for developer: use normal curl command to CREATE, UPDATE, READ and DELETE (Restful API) for example:

     curl -X GET 'http://localhost:5000/employees.json'
     curl -X GET 'http://localhost:5000/employees.json?orderBy="Full%20Name"&limitToFirst=5'